apcamargo/genomad/docs/_source/faq.md

 ## Why execution is failing at the *"Annotating proteins with MMseqs2…"* step of the `annotate` module?

-There are two primary reasons that geNomad can fail during the *"Annotating proteins with MMseqs2 and geNomad database"* step:
+If geNomad fails during the *"Annotating proteins with MMseqs2 and geNomad database"* step, it is likely that your computer is running out of memory.

-- Running out of memory on your computer.
 This can be resolved by using the[`--splits`](notes-about-parameters) parameter, which splits the marker database into smaller chuncks and searches each of them independently.
-- The file system might be mounted with `noexec`, which prevents script execution and [causes MMseqs2 to fail](https://github.com/soedinglab/MMseqs2/issues/534).
-You can determine if this is the case by examining the `genomad_output/input_annotate/input_mmseqs2/mmseqs2.log` file.
-If the file ends with *“Failed to execute …/searchtargetprofile.sh with error 13”*, it indicates that `noexec` is the issue.
-To address this problem, output geNomad’s output to a location where `noexec` is not set.